-Uses: Trodelvy is used to treat adults diagnosed with metastatic triple-negative breast cancer who have received at least two previous treatments for metastatic disease.
+Uses: Trodelvy is used to treat adults diagnosed with unresectable locally advanced or metastatic triple-negative breast cancer who have received two or more systemic therapies (such as chemotherapy or targeted therapy), at least one of which was for advanced-stage disease.

 How it’s given: Trodelvy is given intravenously, which means the medicine is delivered directly into your bloodstream through an IV or port.